 TCP or better known as "Confinement" is a popular post-natal custom among South East Asian populations.
 TCP touches on restrictions of certain post-partum recovery rituals and diets.
 This recovery period usually lasts between 28 to 45 days.
 It is important to take note that TCP is culturally biased and not science based.
 In fact, traditional and modern beliefs often contradict each other.

 Most Asian mothers respect TCP out of superstition.
 However, many have reported feeling better following TCP post-delivery.
 Some studies have shown that certain parts of TCP, such as diet, played a role in lactation, maternal recovery and the newborn’s well-being1.
+Let’s now understand the role of a confinement nanny in Singapore.

 Roles of a Confinement Nanny in Singapore